European Academies' Science Advisory Council: Environment

 The Environment Programme provides scientific assessments and advice to EU environment policy communities on topics including climate change, air and water quality, wastes and resources, biodiversity, ecosystems, and sustainability.
-The Steering Panel is chaired by Professor Lars Walløe.
-Environment Programme Director Professor Mike Norton is responsible for the programme’s general organisation, project management, delivery and quality control, and day-to-day business.
+The Steering Panel is co-chaired by Lars Walløe (NO) and Andras Baldi (HU).
+Environment Programme Co-Directors Professor Mike Norton and Professor Thomas Elmqvist are responsible for the programme’s general organisation, project management, delivery and quality control, and day-to-day business.

 Science-Policy Dialogue

-Since 2012 EASAC has engaged with its member Academies in a number of activities under the headline of "Science-Policy Dialogue".
+Since 2012, EASAC has engaged with its member Academies in a number of activities under the headline of "Science-Policy Dialogue".
 These have generally focused on sharing of good practice of member Academies on questions such as the management of working groups and engagement with policy-makers and the media.
 As a result of the first such activity, a document on Good Practice Guidance for Managing Dialogue Between Academies of Science and Policy Communities was published in 2013.
 In 2017-2018, EASAC's members reflected on the Sustainable Development Goals (SDG) and how the European and global networks of Science Academies could contribute to the United Nations SDG process.
 Since 2020, EASAC has organised a series of virtual 'Science Communications Webinars', focusing on the contribution of the European Science Academies to the efforts to overcome the COVID-19 pandemic in Europe.